 Did you know there may be up to 2.6g of salt in some of the most popular 400g cans of kids soup?
 Which is just under half of the recommended daily amount for an adult.

-The reason I love these batch cooking recipes is that they need very few ingredients, are very simple to cook and are great for freezer meals.
-Which makes cooking in bulk even simpler!
+I love these batch cooking recipes because they need minimal ingredients, are very simple to cook, and are great for freezer meals, making cooking in bulk even simpler!

 Don’t forget to adjust all the recipes if you are batch cooking large amounts!

-Roasted Pepper and Tomato kids soup
+Roasted Pepper and Tomato Soup

-Chicken noodle kids soup recipe.
+Chicken noodle soup

 Simple pasta sauce for kids.

-Did you know there could be up to 6 cubes of sugar in one of the most popular shop bought jars of pasta sauce?
+Did you know there could be up to 6 cubes of sugar in one of the most popular shop-bought jars of pasta sauce?
 So, there is every reason to ditch the jars and roll your sleeves up!

-Leek and chickpea soup for kids
+Leek and chickpea soup

-If you cook the leeks and garlic over a low heat for a long time they go deliciously sweet and that’s what gives this soup its unique homecooked flavour that kids love.
+If you cook the leeks and garlic over low heat for a long time, they go deliciously sweet and sticky, and that’s what gives this soup its unique home-cooked flavor that kids love.

-If you’ve got any tips or questions about batch cooking or meal planning drop us a line in the comments!
+If you’ve got any tips or questions about batch cooking or meal planning, drop us a line in the comments!